Exceptional Family Member Program (EFMP)

-Documents are accepted via email or fax.
+Soldiers must initiate the process in the E-EFMP system as detailed above.
+If applicable, paper documents are accepted in person, via email or fax.
 An EFMP staff member will book a telephone appointment for an EFMP clinical provider to verify accuracy of submitted enrollment information with the patient or parent.
 Most of these appointments are booked within 7 – 10 days of the enrollment documents being submitted.

 Out-processing for soldiers departing Ft.
 Bragg is conducted face-to-face Monday-Friday: 10:00 a.m.-12:00 p.m. and 2:00 p.m.-4:00 p.m.